kimjarvis/reemote/reemote/package_controller/README.md

-# APK Package controller
+# Package controller

-GUI application to show package versions on all servers and to add or remove apk packages.
+GUI application to show package versions on all servers and to add or remove packages.